What is the Future Simple Tense with "Will"?

-- Predictions — what we think will happen based on what we know
+- Predictions — what we think, guess, or opine will happen.

-- Spontaneous decisions — deciding at the moment of speaking
+- Spontaneous decisions — deciding to do something at the exact moment of speaking.

-- Promises, offers, and threats — committing to do something
+- Promises, offers, and threats — committing to an action.

-- Facts about the future — things that are certain to happen
+- Facts about the future — things that are absolutely predictable.

-Unlike going to (which expresses pre-planned decisions), will is often used for immediate, unplanned responses and general future outlook.
+Unlike going to (which expresses pre-planned decisions), will is an immediate, reactive future tense.

 It will probably rain tomorrow.